Best Online Degrees in: Pre-Veterinary Medicine

 - Animal Ethics, Policy, and Law.
 In this course, students will consider the ethical issues involved in using animals for research, education, food production, and companionship purposes.
 Students will learn about animal rights and welfare movements; the legal issues related to animal care and treatment; and regulatory agencies at the local, national, and international levels.

 Class assignments will include readings and laboratory work, as well as quizzes and exams.
 Students are strongly encouraged to intern or volunteer at a veterinarian’s office to augment their studies and receive hands-on training prior to veterinary school.
-According to the U.S. Bureau of Labor Statistics (BLS), admission into veterinary programs is highly competitive; less than half of all applicants were accepted in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), admission into veterinary programs is highly competitive; less than half of all applicants were accepted.

 Building a Career